Deliciously cheesy ground beef and kale casserole is flavored with tomato sauce, garlic, and oregano. It’s like pizza, only way healthier!

 Confession time: I’m not a huge fan of kale.
 I find it bitter.
 When it comes to eating green leafy veggies, I much prefer spinach and broccoli to kale.
 (Speaking of spinach, this low carb spinach lasagna is so good!)

-But this yummy keto kale casserole is different.
+But this tasty casserole is different.
 I really like it.
 It’s probably the pizza-like flavors and the cheesiness.
 Those make kale very palatable indeed.
 Even my youngest, The Picky Eater, likes this casserole.

 How to serve this kale casserole?

 This casserole is a complete meal.
-But to round up dinner and add some color to your plate, you can add a side.
-I like to add roasted cherry tomatoes or roasted carrots.
-Both add beautiful color and are very healthy.
+But to round up dinner and add some color to your plate, you can add a side dish.
+I like to add one of these sides:

 Can you keep the leftovers?

 Yes!
 This is another big advantage of this ground beef kale casserole: leftovers keep well in the fridge, in an airtight container.
-You can keep them for up to three days.
-Reheat gently, in the microwave on 50% power.
-You can also freeze leftovers, preferably in individual portions, for up to 3 months.
+Like most ground beef recipes, you can keep them for 3-4 days.

 - 2 tablespoons olive oil